Refining Datapath for Microscaling ViTs: Methodology

 The hardware design of efficient MXInt operators faces several optimization opportunities regarding the block-sharing feature of the MXInt data format.
 Traditional operators compute on individual values independently because their values are presented in standalone formats.
 Such a design method is inefficient for MXInt values because the common results of the shared exponent could be shared across the values in the same block.

 For simplicity, here we show a dot product design example to illustrate how mapping into MXInt causes hardware design improvements. \Cref{fig:linear_float} shows a traditional implementation of a dot product unit with $k$ values computing in parallel.
 The precision of the values is in standard floating-point to preserve high model accuracy.
 In the data path, standard floating-point multipliers and adders are used for computation.
-Using these operators often leads to significant area because the normalization between values to the same dynamic range requires complex dynamic shift logic~\cite{coward2023automating}.
+Using these operators often leads to significant area overhead because the normalization between values to the same dynamic range requires complex dynamic shift logic~\cite{coward2023automating}.
 The normalization circuit is required at both the input and the output of each operator, leading to huge area overhead in total.
+There has been effort in optimizing normalization for individual floating-point operators~\cite{alexandridis2024online}, but they miss MXInt-specific optimizations such as exponent sharing.

 We design fully customized operators for MXInt values, as illustrated in \Cref{fig:linear_mxint}.
-For simplicity, here we assume the exponent of $x$ is shared by $k$ values, and the exponent of $W$ is shared by $h \times k$ values.
-A key benefit of computing in MXInt is that the computation of exponents can be shared by all the values in the same block.
+Here, we assume that the exponent of $x$ is shared by $k$ values, and the exponent of $W$ is shared by $h \times k$ values.
 In the dot product unit, all the operators perform either fixed-point or logical operations.
 The overhead caused by the expensive dynamic shift logic in standard floating-point is reduced from two aspects: 1) only one dynamic shift operator is required per block, where its result is shared within the block; and 2) the bitwidth of the mantissas in MXInt is often small after quantization, making the transformation into unrolled constant shifts affordable.
 This enables us to compute values with dynamic ranges in efficient hardware while preserving high accuracy.

 A key challenge is to balance the precision and circuit area by determining an efficient mantissa bitwidth for MXInt values.
-A small bitwidth in MXInt mantissas could lead to quantization errors, while a large bitwidth could lead to large operator area.
+A small bitwidth in MXInt mantissas could lead to quantization errors, while a large bitwidth could lead to a large operator area.
 Particularly, the bitwidth required by the accumulator used in the linear operations scales with the tensor sizes.
 A significantly large tensor with a large variance in element values could cause the accumulator to both underflow and overflow.
-This has been studied by Ledoux and Casas~\cite{ledoux2022generator}, but still remains under-explored for MXInt operators.